Ha-Kyeong/Tom_and_Jerry/README.md

 + How to install git: https://taewow.tistory.com/13
 + How to install VSCode: https://velog.io/@eunyeong560/Visual-Studio-Code-%EB%8B%A4%EC%9A%B4%EB%A1%9C%EB%93%9C-%EB%B0%8F-%EC%84%A4%EC%B9%98-%EB%B0%A9%EB%B2%95

-After installing git and VSCode, type this instruction on the terminal
+After installing git and VSCode, type this instruction on the terminal.

     git clone https://github.com/Ha-Kyeong/Tom_and_Jerry.git